 - Vaginal itching

 Most of the common side effects normally go away within a few days or a couple of weeks.
-If the side effects like urinary tract infection won’t go away or there are other adverse effects, consult your doctor or your pharmacist.
+If the common side effects like urinary tract infection won’t go away or there are other adverse effects, consult your doctor or your pharmacist.
 If you feel that you have a urinary tract infections or yeast infection, you should immediately call your doctor.

 Serious side effects